holmanb/holmanb.github.io/content/blog/setup-neovim-cloud-init-completion/index.md

 neovim, and [yamlls](https://github.com/redhat-developer/yaml-language-server)
 language server, which is described as a "Language Server for YAML Files".

-# Testing

-This post demonstrates how to configure a language server for cloud-init.
 If you would rather test this functionality without modifying your configs, you're in luck!
 Skip ahead to the
 [quicktest]({{< ref "setup-neovim-cloud-init-completion.md#quicktest" >}})
 section.

 # Dependencies: